 Amsterdam can be considered as the birthplace of LGBT rights (lesbian, gay, bisexual, transgender).
 Homosexuality stopped being considered a crime in 1811, with the first gay bar opening in 1927.
 One of the first gay rights organisations, COC, was founded in Amsterdam in 1946.

 Today, Amsterdam continues to reign as one of the favourite destinations for gays and lesbians, and at the end of July/beginning of August of every year, the city celebrates Gay Pride.
+You can visit Amsterdam with us during Pride month here.

 The majority of citizens in Amsterdam travel around the city by bicycle.
 Walking to the centre, therefore, becomes a real danger for pedestrians and if they are not careful when walking down the road they can be knocked down by a cyclist; you must also, however, keep an eye out for trams as they are unstoppable.